-- Extra tax-free money for Basic Allowance for Housing (BAH) in the event that government housing is not available in the area that you are stationed;
+- Extra tax-free money for Basic Allowance for Housing (BAH) in the event that government housing is not available in the area where you are stationed;

-- Basic Allowance for Subsistence (BAS) in the event that government dining facilities are not available in the area that you are stationed; and
+- Basic Allowance for Subsistence (BAS) in the event that government dining facilities are not available in the area where you are stationed; and

 - A uniform allowance to help maintain your uniforms (for enlisted personnel only).

 - Tax Advantage: All existing housing, food, and clothing allowances are exempt from federal and state income taxes.

 You’ll receive free medical, dental, and eye coverage while on active duty.